nouri-muhammad/Hotel-room-Reservation-API-with-SQLAlchemy-PostgreSQL-FastAPI/README.md

 # To run the project
-after adding the db_info.py file: in the root directory, run: uvicorn main:app --reload
+after adding the db_info.py file: in the root directory, run:

+pip install -r requirements.txt uvicorn main:app --reload